Residencies

 Venice

-The city’s history is considered as an early version of globalized markets, particularly as the Renaissance gives way to Baroque ideas and aesthetics.
-This critique is set against the current role of the city as capital of the global art scene during the Venice Biennale, which is the focus of students’ activities.
-In 2015, 2017, and 2019, IDSVA took part in the Biennale Sessions with lectures delivered by distinguished scholars.
+The city is considered from the point of view of an early crossroads of globalized markets, particularly as it relates to its long history as a maritime dominant power across the Eastern Mediterranean and the Levant.
+Against this background, we see how the Renaissance flows into Baroque ideas and aesthetics.
+This critique is set against the current role of the city as the capital of the global art scene during the Venice Biennale, which is the focus of students’ activities.
+Since 2015, IDSVA has participated in the Biennale Sessions program with dedicated seminars and lectures delivered by distinguished scholars.
+During their stay, students reside in the prestigious Vittore Branca Center at the Cini Foundation on the island of San Giorgio, where they have access to a world-class library and facilities.

-Sites visited include: Venice Biennale (including off-site pavilions), Palazzo Fortuny, Fondazione Prada, Guggenheim Museum, Punta della Dogana.
+Site visits include the Venice Biennale (including off-site pavilions), Fondazione Prada, Peggy Guggenheim Museum, Punta della Dogana, and Palazzo Grassi.

 Acropolis at night.